What people are saying about China's chipmaking export controls

 "Offer prices in the domestic market and the export market have increased to 10,000 yuan ($1,380) per kg and over $1,500 per kg, respectively."

-(Reporting By Kentaro Sugiyama on Tokyo, Amy Lv in Beijing, and Brenda Goh in Shanghai; Compiled by Anne Marie Roantree; Editing by Tom Hogue)
+(Reporting By Kentaro Sugiyama on Tokyo, Amy Lv in Beijing, Brenda Goh in Shanghai, Toby Sterling in London and Supantha Mukherjee in Stockholm; Compiled by Anne Marie Roantree; Editing by Tom Hogue and Himani Sarkar)